Optimal subgraph structures in scale-free configuration models: Main results

-When the maximal contribution to a graphlet comes from vertices with degrees proportional to $\sqrt{n}$, then by Theorem~\ref{thm:sqrtind}, the number of such graphlets converges to a constant when properly rescaled.
-When the maximal contribution contains vertices in $S_2$ and $S_1$, this may not be true anymore.
-For example, counting the claw graphlet of Figure~\ref{fig:wedge4} is very similar to counting the number of ways to choose three neighbors for every vertex.
-The only pairs of neighbors we do not count, are neighbors that are connected themselves.
-This is only a small fraction of the pairs of neighbors~\cite{hofstad2017b}, thus the number of claws is approximately equal to
+When the maximal contribution to an induced subgraph comes from vertices with degrees proportional to $\sqrt{n}$, then by Theorem~\ref{thm:sqrtsub}, the number of such induced subgraphs converges to a constant when properly rescaled.
+When the maximal contribution contains vertices in $S_2$ and $S_1$, this may not hold.
+For example, counting the number of induced claws of Figure~\ref{fig:wedge4} is similar to counting the number of sets of three neighbors for every vertex.
+The only sets of neighbors that we do not count, are neighbors that are connected.
+This is a small fraction of the pairs of neighbors~\cite[Eq.
+(5)-(7)]{hofstad2017b}, thus the number of claws is approximately equal to

-Since the degrees are i.i.d.\ samples from a power-law distribution, summing $D_i^3$ will converge to a stable law when normalized properly.
-In the $\sqrt{n}$-degree case, the leading order of the number of motifs or graphlets is constant (see Theorems~\ref{thm:sqrtsub} and~\ref{thm:sqrtsub}).
-In the regime where vertices of degrees proportional to $n^{1/(\tau-1)}$ contribute, the leading order may contain stable random variables.
-Thus, the number of graphlets where the optimal solution to~\eqref{eq:maxeqind} comes from $\sqrt{n}$-degree vertices may be less volatile than when the optimal contribution also contains vertices with degrees proportional to $n^{1/(\tau-1)}$.
+Since the degrees are an i.i.d.\ sample from a power-law distribution, $\sum_{\cj{v\in[n]}}D_v^3$ converges to a stable law when normalized properly.
+Thus, when vertices of degrees proportional to $n^{1/(\tau-1)}$ contribute, the leading order of the number of (induced) subgraphs may contain stable random variables, in contrast {to} the deterministic leading order for $\sqrt{n}$ degrees of Theorem~\ref{thm:sqrtsub}.

+The scaling of the number of (non-induced) subgraphs can be deduced from Figure~\ref{fig:graphlet4}.
+For example, we count the number of square subgraphs (the subgraph of Figure~\ref{fig:square}) by adding the contributions from the induced subgraphs in Figures~\ref{fig:K4},~\ref{fig:squareextra} and~\ref{fig:square}, that all contain a square, which shows that a square occurs $\Theta(n^{6-2\tau}\log(n))$ times as a subgraph.
+The major contribution to the number of square subgraphs is from the induced subgraphs in Figure~\ref{fig:squareextra}, which indeed contains a square, and occurs more frequently than the subgraphs of Figures~\ref{fig:K4} and~\ref{fig:square}.
+In this manner we can infer the order of magnitude of the number of subgraphs from the number of induced subgraphs.